 - JL bookmarklet.
 Under most browsers you can drag the link at left into your bookmarks bar.
 Then in any web page you can highlight a pattern with your mouse, then click the bookmarklet to launch an animation.
 Try it with this pattern: 868671

 Read these to get up to speed on how to use Juggling Lab:

 - Siteswap notation.
-The juggling pattern notation used by Juggling Lab.
+Description of siteswap notation as used by Juggling Lab.

 - The pattern entry panel.
 How to enter siteswap patterns, add hand movements, and change pattern timing.